 Safety in Uganda

 No worries!!
 Uganda is generally safe for travel and tourism.
 It is considered a politically stable country with securely operated borders within the East African region and robust internal security bodies.
-However, opportunistic crimes such as petty theft, credit card fraud, and home robbery occur, just like any other country.
+However, opportunistic crimes such as petty theft occur just like any other country.
 We carefully picked our program location making sure all our volunteers are very safe.
 You are in a safe hands volunteering with STAESA in Uganda.
 We are 24/7 with you from the your first day of your arrival till your last day when you get in your flight back home.

 Working hours and reponsibilities!